Jackson accounts for 4 TDs as No. 17 Louisville romps

 The Cardinals got a 37-yard field goal from Blanton Creque to push ahead 38-10 and then extended the lead to 45-10 on a 14-yard touchdown pass from Pass to Javonte Bagley with 7:10 left in the third quarter.

-“I told y‘all he’s good,” Jackson said of Pass.
-“He’s big, he can run and he can really spin it.
-I tried to tell y‘all.
-I‘m his biggest fan over there on the sideline.”

 Pass added a touchdown in the fourth quarter, a 2-yard plunge into the end zone to put Louisville up 55-10.
-That capped an 18-play, 98-yard touchdown drive that ate up most of the fourth quarter.
+That capped an 18-play, 98-yard touchdown drive that ate up most of the fourth quarter clock.

 NOTES: Louisville QB Lamar Jackson, who played just 40 snaps, became Louisville’s all-time leader in points responsible for with his first touchdown of the game.
 He ended the game with four touchdowns. ...
 Louisville’s leading WR, Jaylen Smith, was out for the game because of a wrist injury. ...
 Louisville preseason All-American CB Jaire Alexander did not play; he has been recovering from a knee injury suffered in the first half of Louisville’s first game. ...
 Murray State freshman QB Corey Newble was 9 of 17 for 64 yards and had a team-high 10 yards rushing.